 Students learn how to prepare food for themselves, friends, and family with skill and confidence.
 New and exciting recipe ideas are provided for breakfast, lunch, appetizers, dinner and desserts.
 The emphasis is on using fresh, local ingredients.
 Students will gain knowledge about a variety of spices, flavours, and cooking methods.

-This course introduces you to several basic metal work processes used in the industry today.
-Students will safely learn to work with basic hand tools and power equipment.
-You will start with basic decorative projects and then continue with more complicated processes.
-Metal Work 9 focuses on the development of measuring skills, using metric and standard scales.
+This course introduces you to several basic metal work processes used in many of the skilled trades today including sheet metal, welding and machining as well as employability skills that are common to most jobs today.
+Students will learn how to safely work with basic hand tools and power equipment and also learn how to create and interpret working drawings.
+You will start with basic skill building projects that focus on the development of measuring skills, layout of material, proper tool selection and safe use.
+You will also make a portfolio on MyBlueprint to add pictures of your projects and document your learning for future use.
 This course is explorative to cover all aspects of the metal shop to prepare you for further metal work courses.

 This course is intended to teach students about some of the ways in which humans have harnessed various sources of energy.
-Much of the course is ‘hands-on’ and involves constructing a variety of interesting projects such as electric motors, robots, and solid-fuel rockets.
-A considerable portion of the course will also be devoted to learning about how two-stroke and four-stroke engines work. *See the material or supply options that are associated with this course.
+Students will learn how to safely work with basic hand tools and power equipment and also learn how to create and interpret working drawings.
+Much of the course is ‘hands-on’ and involves constructing a variety of interesting projects such as electric motors, a hydraulic challenge and a metal bridge design and soldering challenge.
+Please note that a considerable portion of the course involves the theory devoted to learning about how two-stroke and four-stroke engines work in addition to the disassembly and re-assembly of a small engine.

 Students learn to safely use all machines in our extremely well-equipped shop to build several ‘skill building’ projects.
 All projects allow students flexibility and creative freedom to personalize/customize their work.
 Creative designs and ideas, where appropriate, are encouraged!
 Projects include small shelf/case units, clocks, boxes & tables.
 Additional projects are possible, depending upon time.
 Working in a safe and cooperative manner is emphasized throughout the entire course.